Do you live in an older home that has peeling paint or old windows? The Wisconsin

 Please complete this interest form and someone from the program will contact you.

 Want more information about the LSHP?
-Download this program flyer, Wisconsin Lead-Safe Homes Program, P-02729 (PDF) or view answers to frequently asked questions.
+Download this program flyer, Wisconsin Lead-Safe Homes Program, P-02729 (in English and Spanish) to get answers to your questions about the program.

 Who is LSHP for?